cartyrya/cartyrya.github.io/README.md

-# Personal Website
+# My Academic Portfolio

-Website with my academic portfolio.
-Built using Jekyll and GitHub Pages.
+The website contains my academic portfolio.
+Built with the Jekyll theme indigo by sergiokopplin.